vichsu321/msteams-docs/msteams-platform/concepts/design/design-teams-app-overview.md

 ---
-title: Overview - Designing your app
+title: Introducing the app design guidelines
 author: heath-hamilton
-description: Introduction to the Microsoft Teams app design guidelines, which include best practices, UI kits, and other design resources. ms.author: lajanuar ms.topic: conceptual
+description: Learn about the Microsoft Teams app design guidelines, which include best practices, UI kits, and other design resources. ms.author: lajanuar ms.topic: conceptual
 ---
-# Designing your Microsoft Teams app
+# Design guidelines for your Microsoft Teams app

 Designing Teams apps is like designing conventional web apps—but also a little different.